ineeee/Taigabot/README.md

 # Taigabot

 * 13+ year old code
-* Only runs on python 2
+* Runs on Python 3
 * Extremely stable, has been running for literally over a decade
-* Easy to use wrapper
 * Intuitive configuration
 * Fully controlled from IRC
 * Fully compatable with existing skybot plugins
 * Easily extendable
-  * Thorough documentation
-  * Cross-platform
 * Muti-threaded, efficient
   * Automatic reloading
   * Little boilerplate
+  * Misbehaving plugins don't crash the bot

 ### Installation
-Taigabot runs only on Python 2.7.
+Taigabot runs only on Python 3.9 or 3.10.
 See [install.md](install.md#instructions) for [ubuntu](install.md#ubuntu) or [alpine](install.md#alpine) instructions.

 The biggest hurdle is `lxml` which needs a compiler and a bunch of libraries.

 #### Other dependencies
-Some commands require extra python packages, more information can be found on [install.md § specific dependencies](install.md#specific-dependencies).
+Some plugins require extra python packages, more information can be found on [install.md § specific dependencies](install.md#specific-dependencies).

-Some commands also require API keys,

-The system packages `daemon` or `screen` are recomended for the launcher to run optimally.
+**Many** plugins require API keys from different services.
+Currently we have 34 api keys.

 ### Run